halaxa/json-machine/README.md

 - Efficient iteration on any subtree of the document, specified by [Json Pointer](#json-pointer)
 - Speed.
 Performace critical code contains no unnecessary function calls, no regular expressions and uses native `json_decode` to decode JSON document chunks by default.
 See [custom decoder](#custom-decoder).
+- Thoroughly tested.
+More than 100 tests and 700 assertions.

 ## Parsing JSON documents